guritso/debianime-bot/README.md

 # debianime-bot

-> A bot for the DebiAnime discord server
+> A bot in ES6 for the DebiAnime discord server

 ## Commands